PairedMLS/draft-pairedMLS/draft-fondevik-mls-pairedmls.md

 This document is subject to BCP 78 and the IETF Trust's Legal Provisions Relating to IETF Documents (https://trustee.ietf.org/license-info) in effect on the date of publication of this document.
 Please review these documents carefully, as they describe your rights and restrictions with respect to this document.
 Code Components extracted from this document must include Revised BSD License text as described in Section 4.e of the Trust Legal Provisions and are provided without warranty as described in the Revised BSD License.

-# Table of Contents

-1. Terminology
-2. Introduction
-3. Extension Execution
-4. Security Considerations
-5. Operational Modes
-7. Extension Requirements to MLS
-8. IANA Considerations
-9. Acknowledgements
-10. Normative References

-# 1. Terminology
+# Terminology

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14, [RFC2119], and [RFC8174] when, and only when, they appear in all capitals, as shown here.

 The terms MLS client, MLS member, MLS group, Leaf Node, GroupContext, KeyPackage, Signature Key, Handshake Message, Private Message, Public Message, and RequiredCapabilities have the same meanings as in the [MLS protocol] <https://www.rfc-editor.org/rfc/rfc9420.html>.

-Generally, ___Paired MLS___ involves two paired devices, where one device can perform PCS updates in an MLS group on behalf of the other device.
+Generally, Paired MLS involves two paired devices, where one device can perform PCS updates in an MLS group on behalf of the other device.
 Without loss of generality, we define the one performing updates as the active device and the device not performing the update as the passive device:

 _Passive Device_: A passive device is a user equipment device that is not issuing updates for a given period.
 Such a device may operate in receive-only mode or in another limited fashion such that sending regular keying updates is impractical or even impossible.
 A passive device may be offline or online, i.e., if the passive device is online it can receive application and group management messages, but is restricted from issuing updates.